Wells Fargo & Company Has Lowered Expectations for Grocery Outlet (NASDAQ:GO) Stock Price

-Other equities research analysts have also recently issued research reports about the stock.
-Roth Capital upgraded shares of Grocery Outlet from a “hold” rating to a “strong-buy” rating in a report on Wednesday, August 7th.
-Loop Capital started coverage on shares of Grocery Outlet in a report on Thursday, October 17th.
-They issued a “hold” rating and a $17.00 target price on the stock.
-Telsey Advisory Group restated an “outperform” rating and issued a $27.00 target price on shares of Grocery Outlet in a report on Tuesday, October 29th.
-Roth Mkm dropped their target price on shares of Grocery Outlet from $22.00 to $20.00 and set a “neutral” rating on the stock in a report on Wednesday, August 7th.
-Finally, Craig Hallum cut shares of Grocery Outlet from a “buy” rating to a “hold” rating and dropped their target price for the stock from $32.00 to $20.00 in a report on Wednesday, July 31st.
-Two analysts have rated the stock with a sell rating, seven have assigned a hold rating, two have given a buy rating and one has assigned a strong buy rating to the company’s stock.
-According to MarketBeat.com, the stock currently has a consensus rating of “Hold” and a consensus price target of $19.73.
+Several other research firms have also weighed in on GO.
+Telsey Advisory Group lowered Grocery Outlet from an “outperform” rating to a “market perform” rating and cut their target price for the company from $27.00 to $19.00 in a research note on Wednesday, October 30th.
+Bank of America lowered Grocery Outlet from a “buy” rating to a “neutral” rating and reduced their target price for the stock from $29.00 to $17.00 in a report on Wednesday, October 30th.
+Craig Hallum cut their price objective on Grocery Outlet from $20.00 to $17.00 and set a “hold” rating on the stock in a report on Wednesday.
+Roth Capital raised shares of Grocery Outlet from a “hold” rating to a “strong-buy” rating in a research note on Wednesday, August 7th.
+Finally, TD Cowen cut shares of Grocery Outlet from a “buy” rating to a “hold” rating and cut their price objective for the company from $25.00 to $16.00 in a research report on Wednesday.
+Two research analysts have rated the stock with a sell rating, eight have issued a hold rating, two have given a buy rating and one has given a strong buy rating to the company.
+Based on data from MarketBeat, Grocery Outlet currently has a consensus rating of “Hold” and a consensus price target of $18.17.

-Grocery Outlet (NASDAQ:GO – Get Free Report) last posted its quarterly earnings results on Tuesday, August 6th.
-The company reported $0.25 EPS for the quarter, beating analysts’ consensus estimates of $0.20 by $0.05.
-Grocery Outlet had a net margin of 1.30% and a return on equity of 5.18%.
-The firm had revenue of $1.13 billion for the quarter, compared to analysts’ expectations of $1.10 billion.
-During the same quarter in the prior year, the company posted $0.23 earnings per share.
-The business’s revenue for the quarter was up 11.7% on a year-over-year basis.
-On average, equities research analysts forecast that Grocery Outlet will post 0.66 earnings per share for the current fiscal year.
+Grocery Outlet (NASDAQ:GO – Get Free Report) last announced its quarterly earnings data on Tuesday, November 5th.
+The company reported $0.28 earnings per share for the quarter, topping the consensus estimate of $0.27 by $0.01.
+Grocery Outlet had a return on equity of 5.18% and a net margin of 1.30%.
+The firm had revenue of $1.11 billion during the quarter, compared to analysts’ expectations of $1.10 billion.
+During the same period in the previous year, the business posted $0.25 EPS.
+The company’s quarterly revenue was up 10.4% compared to the same quarter last year.
+On average, analysts anticipate that Grocery Outlet will post 0.66 EPS for the current year.

 Insiders Place Their Bets